imeos/metanetpaper/README.md

-# DFKI META-NET Paper LaTeX-Class
+# DFKI META-NET Language Whitepaper

-A LaTeX class to typeset bilingual papers of the DFKI META-NET Project in a twocolumn layout in all languages of the project.
+LaTeX class and files to typeset bilingual papers of the DFKI META-NET project in a twocolumn layout in all languages of the project.